mr1451/robo-advisor/README.md

 cd Desktop/robo-advisor
 ```

-### API Setup
+### AlphaVantage API Setup

-Visit https://www.alphavantage.co/documentation/#daily and claim your free API key at the following link: https://www.alphavantage.co/support/#api-key.
-From there, create a .env file in and copy and paste ALPHAVANTAGE_API_KEY = "Z768MPA4BB9AO8XH" into it.
+Claim your free API key at the following link: https://www.alphavantage.co/support/#api-key.
+From there, create a .env file in Desktop/robo-advisor and copy and paste ALPHAVANTAGE_API_KEY = "Z768MPA4BB9AO8XH" into it.

+### SendGrid API Setup

+Sign up for a free SendGrid account at https://signup.sendgrid.com/.
+Then, create an API key with "full access permissions" at https://app.sendgrid.com/settings/api_keys.
+Store the API Key value in the .env file in Desktop/robo-advisor called SENDGRID_API_KEY.
+Also set an environment variable called MY_EMAIL_ADDRESS to be the email address you just associated with your SendGrid account (e.g. "mr1451@georgetown.edu").

 ### Usage